2003 invasion of Iraq: Potential to destabilize the region

 Besides arguing that Iraq was not the top strategic priority in the war on terrorism or in the Middle East, critics of the war also suggested that it could potentially destabilize the surrounding region.
 Prominent among such critics was Brent Scowcroft, who served as National Security Advisor to George H. W. Bush.
 In a 15 August 2002 The Wall Street Journal editorial entitled "Don't attack Saddam", Scowcroft wrote that, "Possibly the most dire consequences would be the effect in the region ... there would be an explosion of outrage against us ... the results could well destabilize Arab regimes", and, "could even swell the ranks of the terrorists."
 In an October 2015 CNN interview with Fareed Zakaria, former British Prime Minister Tony Blair apologized for his 'mistakes' over Iraq War and admitted there were 'elements of truth' to the view that the invasion helped promote the rise of ISIS.
 In the opinion of Hayder al-Khoei, Iraq was already "destined for chaos" before 2003.

 Public opinion

-In a March 2003 Gallup poll, the day after the invasion, 76% of Americans supported the military action against Iraq.
-In a March 2003 YouGov poll, 54% of Britons had approved of military action against Iraq.
+In a March 2003 Gallup poll, the day after the invasion, 76 percent of Americans supported the military action against Iraq.
+In a March 2003 YouGov poll, 54 percent of Britons had approved of military action against Iraq.

-A decade later, in 2013, a Gallup poll found that 53% of Americans surveyed believed the Iraq War was a mistake.
+By July 2007, opposition to the Iraq war had increased to 62 percent among Americans in a USA Today\Gallup poll.
+On the tenth anniversary of the invasion, in March 2013, a Gallup poll found that 53 percent of Americans surveyed believed the Iraq War was a mistake.

+On the 20th anniversary of the invasion, in March 2023, an Axios/Ipsos poll found that 61 percent of Americans surveyed stated that the U.S did not make the right decision by invading Iraq.